dreamportdev/Osdev-Notes/02_Architecture/02_Hello_World.md

 # Hello World

-During the development of our kernel we will need to debug a lot, and checking a lot of values, but so far our kernel is not capable of doing anything, and having proper video output with scrolling, fonts etc, can take some time to implement (and probably we need to check again some values), so we need a quick way of getting some output from our kernel, not necessarily on the screen.
+During the development of our kernel we will need to debug a lot, and checking a lot of values, but so far our kernel is not capable of doing anything, and having proper video output with scrolling, fonts etc, can take some time, so we need a quick way of getting some text out from our kernel, not necessarily on the screen.

 This is where the serial logging came to an aid, we will use the serial port to output our text and numbers.

-Many emulators has an option to redirect serial output to a file, if you are using QEmu (for more information about it refer to the Appendices section) you need to start it passing the parameter *-s filename*:
+Many emulators has an option to redirect serial data to a file, if you are using QEmu (for more information about it refer to the Appendices section) you need to start it passing the parameter *-s filename*:

 ```bash
 qemu -S filename.log -cdrom yourosiso